martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/NBA_blowouts_tree.png" alt="alt text" width="640" height="427">

-Now let's see how well our CART model does at making predictions for the test set.
+Now let's see how well our CART model did at making predictions for the test set.
 We can measure the accuracy of the tree model by creating a confusion matrix.

 _NBA Tree Model Accuracy_ = 0.7106798

-A baseline model that always predicts not a blowout, which is the most common outcome, has an accuracy of 0.6412214
+A baseline model that always predicts not a blowout, which is the most common outcome, has an accuracy of 0.6412214.
 Our NBA CART model is better than baseline.
-Lastly, let's generate an ROC curve to evaluate our model CART model.
+Lastly, let's generate an ROC curve to evaluate our CART model.
 The Yhat Blog has a good <a href="http://blog.yhat.com/posts/roc-curves.html" target="_blank">post explaining ROC curves</a>.

 Basically..